skip to main content

 Final Call: Awesome for some, overkill for others

-We’ve said a lot in this overview—so to put it simply, Wi-Fi 7 may be overkill if you don’t already have a multi-gig internet plan.
-Wi-Fi 6E may be a better option until Wi-Fi 7 becomes the new norm, and we’re looking at Wi-Fi 8 with starry eyes.
+With all that said, Wi-Fi 7 may be overkill for your needs right now.
+In fact, Wi-Fi 6E may be your best option—that is, until Wi-Fi 7 becomes the new norm, and we’re looking at Wi-Fi 8 with starry eyes.

 Wi-Fi 7 vs. Wi-Fi 6/6E: The benchmarks

-While testing NETGEAR’s Nighthawk RS700S, we decided to compare Wi-Fi 7 speeds to the older standards.
+While testing NETGEAR’s Nighthawk RS700S, I decided to compare Wi-Fi 7 speeds to the older standards.
 Why not, right?
-It’s always fun for us to see how the latest Wi-Fi standard improves upon previous ones.
-We don’t compare Wi-Fi 5 because it’s old as dirt, and you shouldn’t be using it in 2024 anyway.
+It’s always fun to see how the latest Wi-Fi standard improves upon previous ones.
+I don’t compare Wi-Fi 5 because it’s old as dirt, and you shouldn’t be using it in 2024 anyway.

-If you’re not into the nitty-gritty down-the-rabbit-hole details, turn back now as we get deep into the numbers to show how Wi-Fi 7 is the best specification yet.
+If you’re not into the nitty-gritty down-the-rabbit-hole details, turn back now as I get deep into the numbers to show how Wi-Fi 7 is the best specification yet.

-Here are the three devices we used to compare the three Wi-Fi specifications.
-The OnePlus 11 5G is insanely fast, with a maximum connection rate of 5,764Mbps, but the best link rate we could squeeze out of it was 5,187Mbps.
+Here are the three devices I used to compare the three Wi-Fi specifications.
+The OnePlus 11 5G is insanely fast, with a maximum connection rate of 5,764Mbps, but the best link rate I could squeeze out of it was 5,187Mbps.
 The lower number means the router still uses 4096-QAM modulation but at a less efficient coding rate.

-Below, we break down each device’s capabilities by Wi-Fi band:
+Below, I break down each device’s capabilities by Wi-Fi band:

 6 GHz